 About this website

 This website is an example of how the WYSIWYP alternative notation could be discovered on the internet by students struggling to learn to read sheet music.
-Use of Alternative Notations is not likely to be directed top-down from schools of music, but rather spread like a meme on the internet in a bottom-up manner.
+This website is not complete but is a work on progress (and, honestly, needs some serious renovation in format and content).

 There are many proposed Alternative Notations and one has achieved some level of acceptance (Klavarskribo).
 However, while most others also provide a logical approach, they do not necessarily lead to easier learning for beginning students.
 The goal of the WYSIWYP project is to make music notation simple and intuitive.
 This new notation can be learned in less than an hour.
 Furthermore, compared to other Alternative Notations, it is not so far afield from Traditional Notation that transitioning to it should be less difficult when the student is ready.

-If you are a musician and perhaps have some experience reading Traditional Notation, here is a concise and detailed description of WYSIWYP.
+If you are a musician and perhaps have some experience reading Traditional Notation, here is summary of the ways that WYSIWYP addresses the challenges of reading music.